near/docs/docs/discovery/home.md

 import {WidgetEditor} from "@site/src/components/social-widget"

-Discovery allows you to create a decentralized frontend by writing and composing small applications known as `Components`.
+BOS allows you to create a decentralized frontend by writing and composing small applications known as `Components`.

 Components are stored in the NEAR blockchain, and execute locally in a custom Virtual Machine, thus ensuring the component can not access local storage or cookies.

-:::info Discovery API
+:::info BOS API
-Components use the Discovery [**API**](./api/home.md) to process data, fetch data from other websites, and interact with blockchains.
+Components use the BOS [**API**](./api/home.md) to process data, fetch data from other websites, and interact with blockchains.
 :::

 ---